AI Revolution Transforming The Legal Industry

-But, today, things are clear – many legal houses have changed their business model from the high hourly-billing engagement to value-based consulting model backed by artificial intelligence and machine learning.
-And to your surprise, Altman Weil’s survey has revealed that whopping 55% of the US-based firms with more than 1000 lawyers have already started using legal AI.
+But, today, things are clear – many legal houses have changed their business model from the high hourly-billing engagement to a value-based consulting model backed by artificial intelligence and machine learning.
+And to your surprise, Altman Weil’s survey has revealed that a whopping 55% of the US-based firms with more than 1000 lawyers have already started using legal AI.
 This is not just passing news but an indication of the changing face of the legal industry.

-In 2014, professor Daniel Martin Katz had created an algorithm to provide outcomes of the legal cases in US Supreme Court.
+In 2014, professor Daniel Martin Katz had created an algorithm to provide outcomes of the legal cases in the US Supreme Court.
 He and his colleagues at the Michigan State University law school had predicted 70% accurate results for 7,700 cases.
-The age-old paperwork and data management practices of lawyers such as checking through thousands of lease documents at the land registry and many such repetitive legal tasks have taken over by AI-based software solutions.
+The age-old paperwork and data management practices of lawyers such as checking through thousands of lease documents at the land registry and many such repetitive legal tasks have been taken over by AI-based software solutions.

 As the legal industry is driven by knowledge and information requiring standardization, segmentation, and summarization, it’s an ideal ground for AI and machine learning.
-Moreover, the vast amount of unstructured data produced by the legal firms need an automated process for regular storing and referencing, which would be seamless through AI-driven systems.
+Moreover, the vast amount of unstructured data produced by the legal firms needs an automated process for regular storing and referencing, which would be seamless through AI-driven systems.

 When we discuss the engagement model of a law firm, the core offerings come in the form of handling a client’s legal requirements end-to-end.
-The critical service points include experienced attorneys, dedicated team of lawyers, and access to various legal channels that are often unreachable for a business owner.
+The critical service points include experienced attorneys, a dedicated team of lawyers, and access to various legal channels that are often unreachable for a business owner.
 All this at the cost of dollars or pounds per hour and sometimes even by six-minutes units especially by BigLaw firms.

 Automation and the AI revolution has started with the most commoditized tasks of the legal profession.
 Claims settlement and legal advice on fighting parking tickets are to name a few.
-The work of DoNotPlay chatbot, popularly known as the world’s first robot lawyer is not new anymore.
+The work of the DoNotPlay chatbot, popularly known as the world’s first robot lawyer is not new anymore.
 DoNotPay has provided legal advice in more than 160,000 parking tickets cases in New York and London, helping people in fighting the cases all by themselves.

 The AI revolution has come up with the idea of a value-based model for the legal industry.
 Because, in a legal case, the value that clients pay for is the strategy to win the trial and not for hours spent in the process.
 Also, apart from the cost factor, from the accuracy, and time standpoint, clients have started asking for an engagement model that is more transparent as well as measurable.

-It is true that in coming future, legal professionals won’t be doing the same thing if at all the same, not in the same way.
+It is true that in the coming future, legal professionals won’t be doing the same thing if at all the same, not in the same way.
 Though AI is all set to disrupt the current system of the legal profession, still there will be areas where the human element will be definitely needed.

 So, till the time, skill and empathy both would be necessary to become a trusted legal advisor, lawyers will be an integral part of the system.
-The way, AI-driven systems have evolved, the legal process will also take its next leap and both AI and the human element would only complement each other in the coming days.
+The way, AI-driven systems have evolved, the legal process will also take its next leap, and both AI and the human element would only complement each other in the coming days.

 The coming AI summit of the year is going to be held in London from June 12-14.
 The event will start on 12th June at the Kensington Palace followed by London Tech Week at ExCel Exhibition Center.
 With 400+ speakers and 10,000+ attendees, the event will put light on many AI initiatives and solutions that the legal industry could be benefitted from including Microsoft AI and IBM Watson.

 Early 2018 has seen dozens of law firms calling it quits either through acquisitions or complete dissolutions.
 San Francisco-based 85-year old law firm Sedgwick, 22-Attorney in New York, and King & Wood Mallesons in the UK are to name a few.
-The millennial law firms have to be forward thinking to sustain the ML/AI effect to the legal industry.
+The millennial law firms have to be forward-thinking to sustain the ML/AI effect on the legal industry.
 The changes will be diverse and significant for sure, but the new business models will add more value to the legal profession as well as to the clients seeking the services.